Irish Canadians: Economic mobility and integration

 An economic boom and growth in the years after their arrival allowed many Irish men to obtain steady employment on the rapidly expanding railroad network, settlements developed or expanded along or close to the Grand Trunk Railroad corridor often in rural areas, allowing many to farm the relatively cheap, arable land of southern Ontario.
 Employment opportunities in the cities, in Toronto but elsewhere, occupations included construction, liquor processing (see Distillery District), Great Lakes shipping, and manufacturing.
 Women generally entered into domestic service.
 In more remote areas, employment centred around the Ottawa Valley timber trade which eventually extending into Northern Ontario along with railroad building and mining.
 There was a strong Irish rural presence in Ontario in comparison to their brethren in the northern US, but they were also numerous in the towns and cities.
-Later generations of these poorer immigrants were among those who rose to prominence in unions, business, judiciary, the arts and politics.

 Redclift (2003) concluded that many of the one million migrants, mainly of British and Irish origin, who arrived in Canada in the mid-19th century benefited from the availability of land and absence of social barriers to mobility.
 This enabled them to think and feel like citizens of the new country in a way denied them back in the old country.

 Akenson (1984) argued that the Canadian experience of Irish immigrants is not comparable to the American one.
 He contended that the numerical dominance of Protestants within the national group and the rural basis of the Irish community negated the formation of urban ghettos and allowed for a relative ease in social mobility.
 In comparison, the American Irish in the Northeast and Midwest were dominantly Catholic, urban dwelling, and ghettoized.
 There was however, the existence of Irish-centric ghettos in Toronto (Corktown, Cabbagetown, Trinity Niagara, the Ward) at the fringes of urban development, at least for the first few decades after the famine and in the case of Trefann Court, a holdout against public housing and urban renewal, up to the 1970s.
 This was also the case in other Canadian cities with significant Irish Catholic populations such as Montreal, Ottawa and Saint John.